 A few other online shopping services that deliver to the Walt Disney World Resort you may want to explore are:

 Another option is to shop before leaving home and ship supplies to your resort.
 Disney resorts will accept packages if a reservation can be confirmed.
 Food goods to consider shipping are cold and hot cereals, Pop-Tarts, pasta, dry sauces and gravies that can be reconstituted, instant mashed potatoes, bread, powdered drink mix, and snacks.
 Use this list of resort phone numbers to call for specific resort shipping information.
-There have also been reports of vacationers purchasing cases of bottled water online at Staples at some great prices (shipping is $9.95 on orders $45 and under and free for orders over $45) and having it delivered.
+There have also been reports of vacationers purchasing cases of bottled water online at Staples at some great prices and having it delivered.
 Be sure to include the lead name on your reservation, the reservation number and arrival date with your resort address.

 Another shipping option is to use Amazon.com’s Grocery Department.
 Items are often discounted and shipping is free if you are an Amazon Prime member.
 Cases of bottled water are available.
 Aseptically sealed milk is available that does not require refrigeration until after it’s opened.